thibaudcolas/dsf-design-assets/README.md

 Files relating to the [official Django logo](https://www.djangoproject.com/community/logos/), including a shortened "dj" version.

+## Pony mascot

+The [Django pony](https://djangopony.com/) is available on iStock Photo: [Fairy Tale Vector Elements stock illustration](https://www.istockphoto.com/vector/fairy-tale-vector-elements-gm91230581-3355498?st=3eb57c4).
+They were created by Erik DePrince.
+Reuse of the iStock Photo assets requires a paid license, and can only be within the permitted uses of the license.
+In particular, unless specially purchased, the license only allows a single user of the source files.

 ## Unofficial brand colors

 | Color                   | Hex code  | Origin                                                              |